JiriKlokocka/STM32BluePillSoundTones/README.md

  especially on this sketch:
  https://github.com/ChrisMicro/BluePillSound/tree/master/_082_dmaSigmaDeltaTimerOscillator

+Can generate:
-Can generate tones with shape (like piano), length and volume
+- tones with length, volume and shape (like piano).
+- basic tones - beeps
+- sweep tones